neroden/timetable_kit/timetable_kit/amtrak/README.rst

 * json_stations.py -- download and process Amtrak's station database
 * station_url.py -- get the URL for the JSON station details for a station
 * accessibility_check.py -- make lists of Amtrak's stations with access problems
+* station_type.py -- is a station a train station or a bus station?

+And several unused scripts:
+* agency_cleanup.py
-* get_wiki_stations.py -- get Amtrak's station list from Wikipedia -- needs lxml installed
+* get_wiki_stations.py -- get Amtrak's station list from Wikipedia -- not used
-    This is used by the accessibility_check.py
-* wiki_station_cleanup.py -- Clean up data from Wikipedia
+* wiki_station_cleanup.py -- Clean up data from Wikipedia -- not used